-Nokia appoints Stephen Elop as new President and CEOAlex Wagner - Deputy Managing Editor, News Desk
+Nokia appoints Stephen Elop as new President and CEOAlex Wagner - Editorial Director of News and Content

 Nokia's N8 won't be the only new thing around the company when it's released later this month, as Nokia announced today that they have appointed a new President and CEO.
 We'd heard back in July that Nokia was looking to replace Olli-Pekka Kallasvuo as President and CEO of the company, and today that rumor became reality as Nokia has chosen Stephen Elop as their new President/CEO.
 Elop is currently the President of Microsoft's business division and previously served as a COO at Juniper Networks, President at Adobe Systems, and CEO at Macromedia.
 Kallasuvo, who has been with Nokia for the past 30 years, will leave Nokia on September 20th and will receive a severance package consisting of 18 months gross base salary and target incentive totaling around 4.6 million euro and compensation for his 100,000 shares of Nokia.
 Check out the full press release below.